mhamaditshyaw-lang/shyawSoftKey/replit.md

 - Remove feedback quick action from dashboard (keep only in sidebar navigation)
 - Added animated welcome dashboard with greeting, time-based messages, role badges, and smooth animations
 - Implemented emoji/icon picker for description highlights with categorized selection (Performance, Feedback, Areas)
-- Added Personal Metrics page for users to track important numbers with categories, targets, and progress visualization